Last updated July 28, 2020. We will update blog posts when more information is released.

 You must call the CRA and have information ready on how COVID-19 is impacting your ability to pay your debts.

-Will the government extend the tax filing deadline?
+Will the government extend the tax payment deadline?

 What are the symptoms of COVID-19?